-The Optimus is controlled via the four arrow keys (up, down, left and right), centre select key and three soft keys, which change in function depending on the mode that the instrument is in.
+Your sound level meter is controlled via the four arrow keys (up, down, left and right), centre select key and three soft keys.
+The soft keys change their function depending on the mode that the instrument is in.
 The soft key function is shown above the button on the display.